Published 2026-06-25 · 23 min read

 Six products.
 Six personas.
 Uneven coverage.

 The coherence gap becomes visible when you map each product against the user types Nawy serves.
 The broker has two dedicated products (Marketplace + Partners).
 The existing owner has two dedicated products (Unlocked + Keys).
-The first-time buyer has Marketplace as their primary, with Now and Unlocked as partial complements.
+The first-time buyer has Marketplace as their primary and Nawy Now as a natural complement - take a finished home today instead of waiting years on off-plan - with Unlocked partial.
 The yield investor and diaspora buyer each have Nawy Shares as their primary.
 The off-plan speculative buyer - someone buying at launch price intending to resell before delivery, not to occupy - uses Marketplace and has no dedicated experience built around their specific goal.
 The gap that cuts across all of them: no product routes users by intent, and no lifecycle connects the products once a user moves from one stage to the next.

 Persona